 5. After the purge sequence the display will alarm with the message "Close pressure relief valve."
 Close the valve and proceed by pressing Auto Run again.
-If your system has been stored with propylene glycol, additional purging is recommended: Flip the manual switch to RUN MANUAL, and run the system WITH THE PRESSURE RELIEF VALVE OPEN for an additional 4-6 hours.
+If the system has been stored with propylene glycol, purge the system for 4-6 hours WITH THE PRESSURE RELIEF VALVE OPEN by flipping the toggle switch to the RUN MANUAL position.